graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - Complete distributed tracing with OpenTelemetry and Jaeger

 <!--
-- We'll work through building a complete federated system step by step
+- Let's work through building a complete federated system step by step
 - We start with basic monorepo setup using Bun and build two federated subgraphs
 - Then we compose them with GraphQL Mesh and set up the Hive Gateway
 - The security section covers multi-layer protection: JWT for authentication, HMAC for subgraph communication, and field-level authorization with Federation directives
 - We'll also implement common GraphQL attack prevention like query depth limits and rate limiting
-- The final section adds real-time capabilities with NATS-powered subscriptions that scale horizontally
+- The real-time section adds real-time capabilities with NATS-powered subscriptions that scale horizontally
 - We finish with production-grade observability using dynamic logging and OpenTelemetry tracing
 - Each step includes a git commit so you can follow along or jump to any specific point
 - By the end you'll have a complete production-ready federated system